Mullvad VPN Review 2026: The Most Private VPN You Can Buy?

 | Monthly | €5/month |

-There are no tiers, no upsells, no "special 3-year deal."
+No tiers, no add-ons, no "limited-time 3-year deals."
 It's €5/month, every month, for everyone.
-You can pay for as many months as you want in advance, but you won't get a discount for doing so.
+You can prepay for multiple months if you want, but you won't get a discount for it.

 - Credit/debit card